Wesley1808/ServerCore/README.md

 A fabric mod that adds certain features and tools for multiplayer servers to use.\
 \
 **Current features:**
-- Per player mobspawning (similar to PaperMC's implementation).
+- Per player mobspawning (port of PaperMC's implementation).
 - Dynamic performance checks (changes settings depending on the mspt).
-- No-tick viewdistance - Allows for having high render distances at low costs.
+- Adjustable random-tick / mob-spawn distance - Allows for having high render distances at low costs.
 - Adjustable mobcaps, item merge radius & entity breeding limits.
 - Option to slow down tick rates of villagers trapped in 1x1 spaces.
 - Some optimizations and fixes for advancements, maps, entity navigation, chunk ticking and mob spawning.